 Soar along the South Pacific Ocean on a jet ski to enjoy one of the most fun activities to do in Townsville.

 You’ll begin with a safety briefing before zipping around Magnetic Island, with unrivalled views of its stunning beaches from the ocean.
-Turtles, dolphins, whales, and dugongs are among the fascinating marine animals that might join you in the water.
+Turtles, dolphins, whales, and dugongs are among the fascinating marine animals that you might see in the water.

 Other jetski tours will take you along the Townsville coast to Cape Pallarenda, with plenty of stops for photos, unless you’re a thrillseeker who doesn’t want to slow down!